XKirby/en/skills_in_detail.md

 > These rules apply whenever you would cast a spell that's not already a key part of your repertoire, like a Technique, representing the challenging art of spontaneous casting.
 >
 > Whatever kind of spell you cast, you choose beforehand how much of your *Magic*{: .spirit-color } dicepool to use; this includes dice you receive from your Skill, your relevant Specialisations and Boosts to your *Magic*{: .spirit-color } skill.
 > It doesn't include situational bonuses, though, like the extra dice you'd get for someone's assistance.
+Spontaneous Spells also don't rely on Tech Defaults, including Optional or Required ones, and aren't impacted by Tutor.
 >
 > For each die included in your pool, you pay *3 FP*{: .spirit-color }.
 > If you have a relevant Specialisation, you pay *2 FP*{: .spirit-color } per die instead, and if you have a relevant Efficient trait, you only pay *1 FP*{: .spirit-color } per die.
 > No matter the circumstances, you *always*{: .underlined } pay at least as much *FP*{: .spirit-color } as one die would cost.
 > Regardless, the final roll is modified by your *Spirit*{: .spirit-color } as normal for a *Magic*{: .spirit-color } check.
 >
 > Keep in mind though that *no matter what*{: .underlined }, *Magic*{: .spirit-color } spells can't be used to gain or bestow *FP*{: .spirit-color } or *SP*{: .courage-color } ([Exceptional Results]({{ "/grades_of_success#exceptional-results" | absolute_url }}) aside).
 >
 > - *Skill Substitution*{: .header-font }